-With such a robust nutritional profile, researchers have found that eating chia on a regular basis can resolve numerous conditions beyond just diabetes and cholesterol issues.
+With such a robust nutritional profile, researchers have found that eating chia on a regular basis can resolve numerous conditions beyond just type 2 diabetes and cholesterol issues.

 To sum it up, an article in the journal Reviews on Recent Clinical Trials said:

 “The available human and non-human studies show possible effectiveness for allergies, angina, athletic performance enhancement, cancer, coronary heart disease (CHD), heart attack, hormonal/endocrine disorders, hyperlipidemia, hypertension, stroke, and vasodilatation.
 Some evidence also suggests possible anticoagulant, antioxidant, and antiviral effects of Salvia hispanica.”